pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/03_Number_Types.md

 Units without base unit are expected to be a base unit itself.
 That is why in above example configuration meter has no base unit - but of course you can set it to meter to be more explicit.

-In quantity value unit configuration there is also the column offset.
+In quantity value unit configuration there is also the column "offset".
 This is for unit conversions where addition / subtraction is needed.
 For example

 | Name               | Abbreviation | Baseunit | Factor | Offset |
 |--------------------|--------------|----------|--------|--------|
 | Degrees Celcius    | °C           |          |        |        |
 | Degrees Fahrenheit | °F           | °C       | 1.8    |  32    |

-These conversion parameters result of the formula `°F = °C * 1.8 + 32`
+These conversion parameters result from the formula `°F = °C * 1.8 + 32`

 #### Dynamic unit conversion

 When conversion factors / offsets change over time (e.g. money currencies) or you want to use an external API you have two opportunities:
-1. You could periodically update the current factors / offsets in quantity value configuration
+1. You could periodically update the factors / offsets in quantity value unit configuration
-1. You can create a converter service class
+2. You can create a converter service class

 If you prefer the latter you have to create a class which implements  `\Pimcore\Model\DataObject\QuantityValue\QuantityValueConverterInterface` and define a service for this class in your `services.yml`.
-The service name can then be entered in quantity value unit configuration's column "Converter service".
+The service name can then be entered in quantity value unit configuration's column "Converter service" for the base unit.